 We track delivered assessments as sessions.
 These sessions represent a single student taking a specific Activity, at a particular time.
 The student’s submission of the completed Activity can then be analyzed using Learnosity’s reporting tools.

 A unique user identifier (generally a UUID) used to identify a single user across multiple testing sessions.
-This can be generated purely for Learnosity purposes (so as to avoid passing of any Personally Identifiable Information (PII), and doesn't need to be configured on the Learnosity side prior to taking an assessment.
+This can be generated purely for Learnosity purposes (so as to avoid passing of any PII, or Personally Identifiable Information), and doesn't need to be configured on the Learnosity side prior to taking an assessment.

 Not to be confused with an Item Bank Activity, an Activity ID is a reporting concept that allows you to group similar sessions for reporting purposes.
 Used for displaying or fetching student sessions based on some breakdown defined by your platform - whether that's by a specific test, the assignment or test event for that test, or some other platform defined breakdown.